AnvithaChaluvadi/Cash-App-Case-Study_Module1Challenge/README.md

 ### **<ins>How is the company funded?
 How much funding have they received?</ins>**

 Their income is from users withdrawing funds from the app to their linked bank accounts. **(WIKI UNDER FINANCES)**.
-Furthermore, they primarly generate revenue by charging fees for specific transactions.
-They offer 2 types of deposits to their users, which includes standard and instant. **(CASHAPP WEBSITE)**
+Furthermore, they primarily generate revenue by charging fees for specific transactions.
+They offer 2 types of deposits to their users, which includes standard and instant. **(CASH APP WEBSITE)**

 * Standard Deposit:
    * Free and can arrive 1-3 business says to their bank account.

- * Instand Deposit:
+* Instant Deposit:
    * 0.5%-1.7% fee (with a minimum fee of $0.25) and is instant to their debit card.

 ## Business Activities